 After we’ve carried out stump grinding or tree root grinding at your Abingdon home or place of work, you’ll be left with a substantial quantity of wood chips and sawdust, which we can take away or leave with you for use as an effective mulch.
 Not sure what mulch is or how it’s used?
 Don’t worry.
 On this page, we’ve looked to provide some explanation for you!

 More interested in booking us for a speedy stump removal or tree root removal?
-Don’t hesitate to call the Grindforce team on 01993 883 938.
+Don’t hesitate to call the Grindforce team on 01993 883 938 or 07754 738422.

 A mulch is a loose covering or sheet of material that is laid over cultivated soil with the aim of enriching it.
 It can be placed on bare soil or compost containers.
 The mulch that you’ll be left with following stump grinding or tree root grinding will be made up of wood chips and sawdust, what type depends on the species of tree.